simplycubed/extensions/docs/webflow-memberships/get-started.md

 ## Using the Webflow Memberships extension

-The Webflow Memberships extension (`webflow-memberships`) lets you create and manage users in your Firebase project when users are added or updated in [Webflow Memberships](https://webflow.com/memberships).
-You can configure this extension to manage users in any or all of the following: Cloud Firestore, Realtime Database, or Cloud Storage.
-Each trigger of the extension is keyed to the user's Webflow `_id`.
+The Webflow Memberships extension (`webflow-memberships`) lets you sync user data in your Firebase project when users are added or updated in [Webflow Memberships](https://webflow.com/memberships) the user data is synced with Cloud Firestore, Realtime Database, or Cloud Storage.

 ### Membership Payload